batect/batect/README.md

 ### Other
 * rename everything to 'Crane'
 * make test names consistent (eg. `it("should do something")` vs `it("does something")`)
-* don't do all path resolution up-front
-  * if not all containers are used, doesn't make sense to try to resolve their paths
-  * would save some time
-  * means user doesn't see irrelevant error messages
 * logging (for Crane internals)
 * option to print full stack trace on non-fatal exceptions
 * command to print version and system info